 (Obligatory) Professional Bio

 Gigi Falk has been practicing mindfulness meditation for 3 years and teaching for almost 2 years.
-Her meditation journey began during her sophomore year of college, and since then she has undergone intensive meditation training while living at Amaravati Buddhist Monastery and on silent retreats at Insight Meditation Society.
+Her meditation journey began during her sophomore year of college, and since then she has undergone intensive meditation training while living at Amaravati Buddhist Monastery and on silent retreats at Insight Meditation Society, the Community for Mindful Living, and Spirit Rock.
 Over the years, she has accumulated over 500 hours of formal seated meditation practice and studied with Jack Kornfield, Shinzen Young, Ajahn Amaro, Robert Thurman, Sharon Salzberg, Jon Kabat-Zinn, Kristen Neff, Chris Germer, Michele McDonald, and Jesse Maceo Vega-Frey.
 She began teaching meditation while serving as the President of the Buddhist Meditation Community at Duke and continues to teach through workshops around New York City.
 She also works for the meditation teacher training company Unified Mindfulness.
 As an undergraduate at Duke University, she studied positive psychology, the neuroscience of religion and atheism, and the psychology of mindfulness.
-After graduating Duke with a degree in Cognitive Neuroscience, she went on to Columbia University to study Clinical Psychology with a concentration in spirituality and mind-body practices.
-She is focusing her studies on self-transcendent experiences.
+After graduating Duke with a degree in Cognitive Neuroscience and a certificate in Innovation and Entrepreneurship, she went on to Columbia University to study Clinical Psychology with a concentration in spirituality and mind-body practices.
+She is focusing her studies on occasioning and integrating self-transcendent experiences.